pypsa-meets-earth/pypsa-distribution/README.md

 There are multiple ways to get involved and learn more about our work.
 Please, checkout the [PyPSA-Earth list](https://github.com/pypsa-meets-earth/pypsa-earth)

+The recurrent meeting on PyPSA-Distribution is every second Wednesday at 9:00 AM (UK time) on Discord, please reach out and join!
+A calendar invitation may be found [here](https://drive.google.com/file/d/1JkYodLuC0HqCud3u8ORrnmpsjeb8NF-E/view?usp=sharing).

 ## Installation

 0. **For Windows users**.
-Please, that windows is supported using WSL (Windows Subsystem Linux), due [Issue 392 Snakamake](https://github.com/snakemake/snakemake/issues/392)
+Please, that windows is supported using WSL (Windows Subsystem Linux), due [Issue 392 Snakemake](https://github.com/snakemake/snakemake/issues/392)
    Windows users may install the WSL as discussed in [this link](https://code.visualstudio.com/docs/remote/wsl), also including the setup of Visual Studio Code.

 1. Open your terminal at a location where you want to install pypsa-earth.
 Type the following in your terminal to download the package from GitHub: